ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 and programmable within this new network.
 And it's just extending the protocol that we have now, right?
 So same internet, just more capabilities.
-Now, Dr. Carl J. Friston and the Verses AI white paper, and I'm sure a lot of you are familiar with him, the father of Active Inference and the Free Energy Principle.
+Now, Dr. Karl J. Friston and the Verses AI white paper, and I'm sure a lot of you are familiar with him, the father of Active Inference and the Free Energy Principle.
 Now, so Verses with Dr. Friston has developed a new type of AI